chiragsakhuja/lc3tools/docs/API.md

 Arguments:

-* `label`: String to be shown in score report to identify this check
+* `label`: String to be shown in score report to identify this check.
-* `pred`: Condition that must be true to earn points
+* `pred`: Condition that must be true to earn points.
-* `points`: Number of points to add to test case score
+* `points`: Number of points to add to test case score.

 ### `void error(std::string const & label, std::string const & message)`